mhs-achyut/frugally-deep/INSTALL.md

 cd ../..
 ```

-Building the tests (optional) requires [doctest](https://github.com/onqtam/doctest).
+Building the tests (optional) requires [doctest](https://github.com/onqtam/doctest). tensorflow and keras.
 Unit Tests are disabled by default – they are enabled and executed by:

 ```
 # install doctest